vsariola/sointu/README.md

     Hz).
 For 4k intro development, the idea is to write a debug version of the intro that merely loads the shader and listens to the RPC messages, and then draws the shader with those as the uniforms.
-Then, during the actual 4k intro, one can get sync the data from Sointu: when using syncs, su_render_song takes two buffer parameters, one for sound, another for syncs.
-These can then be sent to the shader as a uniform float array.
+Then, during the actual 4k intro, one can get the sync data from Sointu: if the song uses syncs, su_render_song writes the syncs to a float array.
+During each time step, a slice of this array can be sent to the shader as a uniform float array.
 A track with two voices, triggering an instrument with a single envelope and a slow filter can even be used as a cheap smooth interpolation mechanism, provided the syncs are added to each other in the shader.